aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 ### Build Schemas and Documentation

+When developing a feature, it is recommended to run from source using Ansible (either through molecule or from a test repo).
+This ensures that schemas and templates are automatically recompiled during the "Verify Requirements" step, as outlined in the [Development Tooling Guide](development-tooling.md).

+However, if you are using pyavd or need to manually recompile the schemas and templates for any other reason, you can run the following commands:

+`pre-commit run schemas --all` to regenerate the eos_cli_config_gen schema.
-Run `pre-commit run schemas --all` to re-generate the eos_cli_config_gen schema with any modifications.
-This command should be executed every time the schema is changed, even if only a description is updated.
+`pre-commit run templates --all` to regenerate the templates.

+These commands should be executed whenever the schema or templates are modified, even if only a description is updated.
-It also updates the documentation with new options.

 ### Validate With Molecule Tests